 Tasks Presented as Icebreaker Games

-This tasks focused icebreaker technique is often used in elementary and middle school to help new students get into the flow of the classroom or subject being studied and discussed.
-The student or individual is asked to perform some task so as to not only talk about something, but to “show” it as well.
-It is one of those “don’t tell me, show me” sort of challenges that involves questions being asked and tasks being performed to satisfy the challenge.
+This tasks focused icebreaker technique is often used in elementary and middle/ high school to help new students get into the flow of the classroom or subject being studied and discussed.
+The student or individual is asked to perform some tasks so as to not only talk about something but to “show” it as well.
+It is one of those “don’t tell me, show me” sort of challenges that involve questions being asked and tasks being performed to satisfy the challenge.
 For example, a member of a group is asked to tell a story about their recent summer vacation using images drawn on a blackboard or even a piece of paper.
-The idea is to get the individual involved in some act that helps communicate someone personal about themselves.
+The idea is to get the individual involved in some activity that helps communicate something personal about themselves.
+This is a great challenge for teens you can try this summer, as there is no improper time to boost communication skills, self-confidence, and mutual trust for the young generation.

 Truth or Lie

 There is always a very “human” need to keep certain details from family and friends.
-This is especially true, say mental health experts, when people are placed in a group of strangers.
+This is especially true, say most mental health experts, when people are placed in a group of strangers.
 The result is something that is trending online called “Truth or Lie.”
 The goal is to share a “truth” and a “lie” with a group so as to inform and entertain.
 The participants can also make several statements and then ask the group what they think is true or untrue?
 In turn, the true and false answers are later revealed during a fun and casual sharing meeting.
+If you want to get some inspiration for truth and secrets’ sharing, some “Truth or Dare” classic questions may help you start on the right foot.

 My Little Known Fact